Help Individuals Create Community and Pursue Their Goals

 You can be part of our community!

 Donations of all sizes are welcome and make a difference.
-Your donation or planned gift will impact the lives of people in your community who want work, belonging, and independence for years to come.
+Your donation or planned gift will positively impact the lives of people in your community who seek social belonging and support in achieving their goals for years to come.

 And don’t forget, you can increase your impact by inviting friends and family to donate!